Safeguarding

 Our Parish Safeguarding Policies can be found at the following links:

 The care and protection of children, young people and vulnerable adults involved in church activities, is the responsibility of the whole church community.
 Everyone should feel able to challenge or come forward if something appears to be wrong.
-Anyone who has a concern should report it by speaking to a member of the clergy or by contacting our designated Safeguarding Officer:

 Mary Field Smith